Optical response of alternating twisted trilayer graphene: Abstract

 \section{Abstract}

-We study via microscopic considerations and symmetry principles the optical response of the alternating twisted trilayer graphene.
+We study the optical response of the alternating twisted trilayer graphene by making use of a unitary transformation for the trilayer Hamiltonian and the Kubo formulation of linear response theory.
 The layer-resolved optical conductivities are expressed in terms of contributions from {\em effective} twisted bilayer and single-layer systems along with their coupling.
-We show the {\em emergence} of constitutive laws for: (i) an in-plane magnetic response proportional to the above coupling; and (ii) an {\em effective} twisted-bilayer electro-magnetic response that involves a chirality parameter.
-We estimate the in-plane magnetic response to be negligible, but finite for twists close to the magic angle near charge neutrality.
-Our approach makes use of a unitary transformation for the trilayer Hamiltonian, and the Kubo formulation of linear response theory.
-We discuss other implications of our analytical results such as features of bulk plasmonic modes.
+We show that the in-plane magnetic response is proportional to this coupling between the twisted bilayer and single-layer systems; and, due to the different energy scales, the in-plane magnetic response is negligibly small.
+We also formulate a {\em local} electro-magnetic response that involves the vertical gradients of the magnetic field and moment.